hzdg/hz-core/packages/behaviors/hzcore-hook-hover/readme.md

 # hook-hover

 The hook component to get the hover/focus event props for a component.
-Use it any time you need to apply hover state or a focusable state.
+Use it any time you need to apply hover state to any functional component.
-Returns a boolean to determine whether the element is being hovered and 2(optionally 4 event props, if `focusable` argument is passed to the function):
+Returns a boolean to determine whether the element is being hovered and an object with 2 event props:

 ```
   onMouseEnter
   onMouseLeave
-  onBlur // optional
-  onFocus // optional
 ```

 #### To use (requires react v.
 16.8+)